Successful $\nu p$-process in neutrino-driven outflows in core-collapse supernovae: Results

 \subsection{Protoneutron star properties}

-As already mentioned, the model with the successful $\nu p$ process has the PNS mass of $1.8\,M_\odot$.
+As already mentioned, the model with the successful $\nu p$ process has $M_\text{PNS} = 1.8\,M_\odot$.
 The physics underlying this choice is as follows.
-As the outflow expands, seed production is triggered when it reaches a certain temperature, see Fig.~\ref{fig:evol}.
-The efficiency of seed production is controlled by the matter density at that temperature, since the triple-$\alpha$ reaction rates are strongly density dependent.
-The relationship between density and temperature is expressed by the entropy-per-baryon ratio, $S$, which, in turn, is related to the gravitational potential near the PNS surface~\cite{Qian:1996xt}.
-Thus, seed production depends on the ratio of the PNS parameters, $M_{\rm PNS}/R_{\rm PNS}$.
+As the outflow expands, seed production is triggered when it reaches a temperature $\sim 6\,\text{GK}$, see Fig.~\ref{fig:evol}.
+The efficiency of seed production is controlled by the matter density at temperatures of $\sim 3 \text{--}6$ GK, since the triple-$\alpha$ reaction rates are strongly density dependent.
+The relationship between density and temperature is expressed by the entropy-per-baryon, $S$, which, in turn, is related to the gravitational potential near the PNS surface.
+The dependence of $S$ on the physical parameters---neutrino luminosity ($L_{\nu}$), average energy ($\langle E_\nu \rangle$), PNS mass ($M_\text{PNS}$) and radius ($R_\text{PNS}$)---is approximately $S \propto L_{\nu}^{-1/6} \, \langle E_\nu \rangle^{-1/3} \, R_\text{PNS}^{-2/3} \, M_\text{PNS}$ \cite{Qian:1996xt}.
+This scaling law shows that $S$ is mainly determined by the PNS mass and radius.
+Physically, the more massive and compact the PNS, the deeper the gravitational potential well, and the outflow is thus required to have more radiation energy per baryon, $T^4/n\propto TS$, to become unbound.

 Next, we need to consider the physical range of $R_{\rm PNS}$.
-Most studies of the nuclear equation of state focus on the radius of a cold neutron star, which is typically in the range of 10--12\,km.
-However, 1--2\,s after the explosion is launched, the radius is larger, because the PNS still has a significant amount of trapped thermal energy and lepton number.
-Modern simulations report values in the range of 17--22\,km~\cite{Fischer:2009,Roberts:2016rsf,Burrows:2019rtd,Bollig:2020phc,Vartanyan:2018iah}.
+Most studies of the nuclear equation of state focus on the radius of a cold neutron star, which is typically in the range 10--12\,km.
+However, most of the yields are produced in the HYTW, which occurs at $\mathcal O(1\mbox{--}2 \,\mathrm{s})$ after the shock revival.
+At such times, the radius is larger, because the PNS still has a significant amount of trapped thermal energy and lepton number.
+Modern simulations report values in the range $R_\text{PNS} \sim 17\mbox{--}22\,\text{km}$ at 1--2\,s post-explosion~\cite{Fischer:2009,Roberts:2016rsf,Burrows:2019rtd,Bollig:2020phc,Vartanyan:2018iah}.
 Given this, to obtain the required value of $S$, the PNS mass has to be in the range {$M_{\rm PNS}\gtrsim1.7 M_\odot$}.
 This leads to not only the required absolute amounts of $p$-nuclides up to $^{102}$Pd, but also the desired pattern of relative abundance ratios of $^{92,94}$Mo and $^{96,98}$Ru.
 Instantaneous $p$-isotope yields for different PNS masses are shown in Fig.~\ref{fig:massdep}.